-Implementation of electronic health records reflects a proactive approach to change.
-The application of technology to enhance the creation and use of health care information has been a welcome advance.
-Health information managers have embraced the opportunity to link this challenge to their ongoing vision and mission.
+The electronic health record incentive program provided an additional catalyst for the adoption of this massive system change.
 Yes, the technology is continually evolving, but the underlying principle is enduring: quality health information for use in patient care, research, and administrative support.
 Legislative mandates requiring universal adoption of electronic health records further reinforce this ongoing professional mission.

 Health information practitioners have taken leadership roles in their workplaces and through their national association, AHIMA, along with its state component organizations.
-The overall strategy is five-fold:

-- 1. Individual initiative within the workplace

-- 2. Advocacy in the public arena

-- 3. Partnership with key stakeholders

-- 4. Outreach to clients and patients

-- 5. Continual adjustments to information systems
+A strategy for proactive engagement with these changes was developed and continues to be applied as the migration from hard copy to electronic information systems unfolds.
+The overall strategy has six features:

+- 1. Individual initiative within the workplace - 2.
+Advocacy in the public arena - 3.
+Partnership with key stakeholders - 4.
+Outreach to clients and patients - 5.
+Continual adjustments to information systems - 6.
+Reassessment of health information management job roles and credentialing